-Focused, lean iteration.
-As the client, you become a core part of Äventyret’s award-winning service design team — with members skilled in concept development, user interface design, graphic design and coding.
+It’s all about focused, lean iteration.
+As the client, you become a core part of Äventyret’s award-winning service design team — with members skilled in design research, concept development, user interface design, graphic design and coding.

 Then, over an intensive 2-3 week period, we work together in our Stockholm studio to: